hive-engine/hivesmartcontracts-wiki/How-to-setup-a-Hive-Smart-Contracts-node.md

 ## 1. Environment setup
 - Make sure you have a Linux server to run the node on.
 Medium specs are fine for now: 4 GB RAM, a dual core CPU, and at least 300 GB free disk space should work great.
 (For 4G RAM, you will need to add swap space, so recommend 8G RAM) Ubuntu is recommended, though other flavors of Linux will probably also work.
 - Install NodeJS and NPM.
-Node version 14+ is recommended: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04
+Node version 16.15.0+ is required: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04
-    - Node.JS 16 has been observed to work as well
     - If using Node.JS 17+, be sure to use `openssl-legacy-provider` as a node arg
 - Install MongoDB.
 At least version 4.4.3 is required (that's what production nodes are running): https://docs.mongodb.com/v4.4/administration/install-community/, which needs to have replication enabled: https://docs.mongodb.com/manual/tutorial/convert-standalone-to-replica-set/
     - MongoDB 5.x has been observed to work as well